classy-org/classy-node/README.md

 });
 ```

-In order to make calls on behalf of a member, first set the member context by passing either a `refreshToken` or a `username` & `password` into the `oauth` resource's `auth` endpoint:
+In order to make calls on behalf of a member, you'll need a member token.
+After obtaining a member token, pass the member token into each request:

 ```
-// With a username & password
+// Obtain a member token with a username and password classy.oauth.auth({
-classy.oauth.auth({
   username: 'USERNAME_GOES_HERE',
   password: 'PASSWORD_GOES_HERE'
+}).then((response) => {

+  // Use member token for requests classy.organizations.createCampaign(1, {
+    token: response.access_token
   });
+});

-// With a refresh token
+// You can also obtain a member token with a refresh token classy.oauth.auth({
-classy.oauth.auth({
   refreshToken: 'REFRESH_TOKEN_GOES_HERE'
 });
 ```

 Every resource method returns a promise:
 ```
+classy.campaigns.retrieve(19, {
+  token: 'app'
-classy.campaigns.retrieve(19).then(function(response) {
+}).then(function(response) {
   // Do something with the response }).catch(function(error) {
   // Do something with the error
 });
 ```

-Each resource can contain several basic methods.
+Each resource can contain several basic methods (retrieve, update, delete).
 Each resource might also include additional custom methods that act upon related resources or perform specialized operations:

 - `create()`
 - `retrieve()`